KZNGroup/serverless-connect-voicemail/README.md

 For more information on how this works with Amazon Connect, see the companion blog post for this project:
 [Creating a voicemail system with Amazon Connect Part 2](https://kzn.io/blog/2018/07/03/serverless-voicemail-with-amazon-connect-2/)

-Headless-chrome on lambda parts for automating agent login are based on https://github.com/sambaiz/puppeteer-lambda-starter-kit

 ## Development

 Install the [Serverless Framework](https://serverless.com/framework/docs/getting-started/).